 Once in Astoria, find your way to the Astoria Column.
 It’s a quirky, amazing monument atop the highest point in town, and the views in all directions are delicious.
 Take some time to ponder the historical figures that cover the monument itself.

 There are many routes to the Column through town, and they’re all killer steep.
 You will hurt.
 Do it anyway.
 Our RWGPS map shows you one way.
 Our Mapmyride map leaves you on your own.
 There are signs everywhere pointing you to the Column, and anyone can direct you.
 Just keep going up.

-Subtracting Miles: this ride isn’t hard (Moore rates it “challenging,” but I don’t know why).
+Shortening the route: this ride isn’t hard (Moore rates it “challenging,” but I don’t know why).
 Still, it’s pretty long, so riding it as an out-and-back would be a very long day.
 If you haven’t got a shuttle and want to shorten it, the drama and the work is in the second half—the climb, the descent, the Column.
 The first half is uninterrupted mellow rambling.
-Including Vernonia in the route allows you to explore the Vernonia-Banks Trail (see Adding Miles below).

 Adding miles: Vernonia is the northern terminus of the Banks-Vernonia Trail, a paved rail-to-trail conversion.
 Normally I don’t like riding road bikes on paved trails, but I drove along this one to get to Vernonia and the woods looked utterly sublime.
 For the scenery alone, I’d give it a try.